-This series led by film critic and former stage actor Richard Alleva continues with Hitchcock on Tuesday, March 18 at noon in the Hubbard Room.
+This series led by film critic and former stage actor Richard Alleva continues with Sylvia on Tuesday, April 15 at noon in the Hubbard Room.
 Moviemakers have often found great drama in the lives of creative people, even if a little fictionalizing has to spice the facts.
 From February through May Richard Alleva, film critic for Commonweal Magazine, will present four of the best “biopics” ever made, entertainments that delve into the sometimes painful, sometimes exhilarating, lives of artists and reveal how those lives culminated in masterpieces.
 Richard will not only talk about the movies but also try to separate biographical fact from filmmaking fiction.

 If you are looking for things to do with your children and grandchildren: